Edward John Smith

 Sideboard

 Visitors to Belfast City Hall will be greeted with a sideboard that is claimed to have been destined for Captain Smith's quarters.
 As it is on loan from Harland & Wolff its origin is perhaps not in doubt - but its destination has not been independently verified.
-A sign accompanying the display reads:
+However, a sign accompanying the display reads:

 This sideboard manufactured at Harland & Wolff was destined for the Captain's quarters on RMS Titanic, but for some reason this piece never made it to the ship.
 After touring the City as a fine example of the workmanship of the Belfast yard at the time, it is now on long term loan to Belfast City Hall.